dorny/paths-filter/README.md

 ## What's New

 - New major release `v3` after update to Node 20 [Breaking change]
+- Add `stat` parameter that enables output of the file changes statistics per filter.
 - Add `ref` input parameter
 - Add `list-files: csv` format
 - Configure matrix job to run for each folder with changes using `changes` output